 Again, it all hangs on the rest of your app, although here it's ensuring it doesn't hurt you somehow, instead of relying on it to redeem your 25th percentile efforts.
 In fact all of this, it should be unmistakably clear, comes down to what you do next.
 How are you going to land on the desired side of that median, or be that 1/4 who overcomes the odds, or guarantee that all your hard work and success to outpace three-fourths of your competition carries you through to the finish line?
 The answer, in every case, is that the remainder of your application needs to be perfect.
 You're in the home stretch.
 Don't blow it.

 And finally, I want to make you aware of one of my favorite resources for researching data on nearly all of the ABA-approved schools in North America: LSAC's LSAT/GPA Calculator.
-This tool allows you to input your undergraduate GPA and your highest LSAT score, and get feedback on where each stands relative to applicants at individual schools, as well as your overall odds of acceptance on those figures.
+This tool allows you to input your undergraduate GPA and your highest LSAT score, and get feedback on where each stands relative to attendees at individual schools, as well as your likely odds of duplicating that result on those figures.
 It's not a crystal ball of course, but it should give you a reasonably accurate estimation of how you'll fare as you send off applications in the fall.

 Questions about your score or how it might be treated?
 Ask away below!